Harrinive/chencrafts/README.md

 CHEN CRAFTS, my personal toolbox!
 =================================

-For now, there are three main parts in this package: bsqubits, cqed and toolbox.
+There are four main parts in this package: `Toolbox`, `cqed`, `bsqubits`, and `projects`.
 They serves for different purposes in Danyang's research.

 ## Modules